ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ![PixelGetColor WinAPI Functions](winapi-get-pixel.png)

 You can see that AutoIt `PixelGetColor` function uses [`GetPixel`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
 Also [`GetDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the `GetPixel` one.
 Input parameter of the `GetDC` function equals to "NULL".
-This means that a desktop DC has been selected for further operations.
+This means that desktop's DC has been selected for further operations.
 We can avoid this limitation by a specifying a window to analyze.
 This allows our script to analyze inactive windows that are overlapped by another ones.

 This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script, which passes third parameter to the `PixelGetColor` function.
 This allows us to specify a certain window for analysis:
 ```AutoIt